matrix-org/matrix-spec-proposals/proposals/3079-low-bandwidth-csapi.md

 shortened form.
 In this example, the short mapping is `/9/{roomId}/{eventType}/{txnId}`.
 Paths which do not have any path parameters only have one path segment e.g `/_matrix/client/r0/sync` is just `/7`.
 This path mapping is optional, and servers MUST accept the full paths.
 The complete path enum list is in Appendix B and represents version 1 of the CoAP path mappings.
+Further versions are intended to be backwards compatible e.g we only ever add keys.

 #### Access Tokens

 CoAP defines many mappings but notably has no Option mapping for `Authorization` headers.
 This proposal marks the option ID 256 as `Authorization` in accordance with the [CoAP Option Registry](https://tools.ietf.org/html/rfc7252#section-12.2) which mandates that options IDs 0-255 are reserved for IETF review.
 This Option should have the same Critical, UnSafe, NoCacheKey, Format and Length values as the `Uri-Query` Option.
+The `Authorization` value SHOULD omit the "Bearer " prefix to save on bytes, though this is optional and servers MUST handle both with and without the prefix.

 In addition, this Option MAY be omitted on subsequent requests, in which case the server MUST use the last used value for this Option.
 This reduces bandwidth usage by only sending the access token once per connection.